 The process was inclusive of major stakeholders in the municipal area.
-Ehlanzeni District Municipality officials attended the certain sessions or public participations.
-During this phase, the aim was to get an understanding of the existing circumstances within the municipality (situational analysis).Ward Councillors, ward committees and CDWs were requested to review their Community Based Planning documents.
+Ehlanzeni District Municipality officials attended certain sessions or public participations.
+During this phase, the aim was to get an understanding of the existing circumstances within the municipality (situational analysis).
+Ward Councillors, ward committees and CDWs were requested to review their Community Based Planning documents in consultation with the community.